All Products

 Prerequisites

-• The RDS instance runs PostgreSQL 10 or later.
+• An RDS instance running PostgreSQL 10 or later

 Usage notes

-• If a read-only RDS instance is attached to your RDS instance, make sure that the minor engine versions of the primary RDS instance and the read-only RDS instance are 20221030 or later.
+• Make sure that the minor engine versions of the primary RDS instance and the read-only RDS instance are 20221030 or later.
 Otherwise, TDE cannot be enabled.

 • If TDE is enabled for the primary RDS instance, streaming replication between the primary RDS instance and its self-managed secondary instance is not supported.

-• If KMS is overdue, the cloud disks of your RDS instance cannot be decrypted and the instance becomes unavailable.
-Make sure that KMS runs as normal.
+• Keep KMS activated and running at all times.
+If KMS becomes unavailable, the cloud disks of your RDS instance cannot be decrypted and the instance becomes unavailable.

-• If you use an existing custom key for TDE, take note of the following items:
+• If you use a custom key, be aware of the following:

-• If you disable or delete the custom key, the RDS instance cannot run as expected.
-The affected operations include creating a snapshot, restoring data by using a snapshot, and rebuilding a secondary RDS instance.
+• Disabling or deleting the custom key prevents the RDS instance from running as expected.
+The affected operations include creating snapshots, restoring data from snapshots, and rebuilding a secondary RDS instance.

-• If you restart your RDS instance after you disable the custom key, your RDS instance becomes unavailable.
+• Restarting the RDS instance after disabling the custom key makes the instance unavailable.

-• You must use an Alibaba Cloud account or an account to which the AliyunSTSAssumeRoleAccess policy is attached.
+• You must use an Alibaba Cloud account or an account with the AliyunSTSAssumeRoleAccess policy attached.

 Enable TDE

-2. In the left-side navigation pane of the page that appears, click Data Security.
+2. In the left-side navigation pane, click Data Security.

 3. On the TDE tab, turn on TDE Status.